C-Reactive Protein (CRP)

 find out if you have an increased chance of having a sudden heart problem, such

-heart attack.
+heart attack or stroke.
 But the connection between high CRP

 levels and heart disease risk is not understood very well.